department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/Combine Profile and Account/Research/Profile-2.0-Conversation-Guide.md

 Before we start, a few things I want to mention:

 - **This entire session should take about 30 - 45 minutes.** I want to be sure not to keep you much longer, so I may occasionally prompt you with the next question or topic.
-- **In this session, we will be looking at a prototype.** This means that we are looking at something that looks like a real website, but it functions a bit differently.
-For example, some links will work while other links won't.
+- **You'll be interacting with a prototypes and a demo tool.** This is a demo tool that may not function exactly the way you expect.
+Some areas of the prototype will be clickable, and some will not.
+Since it's a demo, none of your actions will affect your actual VA information or benefits.
 At some points we will be using the mobile version of the website for this study - so just use your mouse like you'd use your finger on a phone.
-This is for the purpose of testing so we can focus on observing specific tasks.
-Do you have any questions about this or what a prototype is?
 - **In this session, we want to hear your honest opinions.** We are not testing your ability.
 We just want to improve these tools to better meet Veteran's needs.
 I will not be offended by any opinions you express, and I welcome your feedback.
 - **If for any reason and at any time you want to stop the session, please let me know.**
 - **Are you comfortable if I record my screen and audio as we talk today?** We use the recordings to confirm that we have captured your opinions accurately.
 The recordings are destroyed after we complete analysis, and none of your comments will be attributed to you directly.